 - Approx 2km easy walk – mostly boardwalk – some stairs

-- Small time commitment for the views you get – Takes about 45-60 mins depending on how often you stop to admire the views
+- The small time commitment for the views you get – Takes about 45-60 mins depending on how often you stop to admire the views

 - Several lovely picnics spots (or proposal spots) along the way